 The engineering employers who boast the best benefits and bonuses

-From welcome bonuses and location allowances to track days and charitable giving, find out which graduate engineering recruiters offer the best employee benefits.
+From welcome bonuses and discounts on travel, find out which graduate engineering recruiters offer the best employee benefits.

 A number of engineering companies offer their graduates appealing benefits and cash incentives.
 We’ve rounded up some of the most tempting.

 AKA joining bonus, welcome bonus, welcome package, golden hello, settling-in allowance.
-Call it what you like, a number of key engineering graduate employers lure students in with a lump sum on joining, while others split this into two or more payments when their graduates achieve certain milestones.
+Call it what you like, it's a lump sun that a number of key engineering graduate employers offer to students on joining.
+Others split it into two or more payments when their graduates achieve certain milestones.

-Airbus, Rolls-Royce, BAE Systems, Jaguar Land Rover, Metaswitch and Network Rail all provide a £2,000 joining bonus, while nucleargraduates and Caterpillar offer £1,000.
-Other employers, including Arup, Associated British Foods – Grocery and Mace , also offer a welcome bonus but don't disclose how much it is.
+Rolls-Royce, BAE Systems, Jaguar Land Rover and Network Rail all provide a £2,000 joining bonus, while nucleargraduates and Caterpillar offer £1,000.
+Other employers, including Associated British Foods – Grocery and Mace , also offer a welcome bonus but don't disclose how much it is.

 Many employers offer discretionary and performance-related bonuses once in the workplace.
-This includes:
+They include: